 Examples of transaction messages responding to requests by Google can be found in the Inventory & Pricing XML Reference.

 The type and frequency with which you send Transaction messages depends on your delivery mode:

 - For the Pull delivery mode, you send Transaction messages when you receive

 - For the Pull with Hints delivery mode, you send a Transaction message

 For more information, see Choosing a Delivery Mode.

 You can include any combination of data updates in a single Transaction message, but there is a 100MB limit on the size of each message.
-Set the time-out appropriately if you are transferring large amounts of data.
+Typically, all Pull and Hint Requests have a response time limit of 100 seconds.
+The timeout is a configurable field adjustable by Google as requested.
 Google recommends that you set the time-out to 10 minutes for very large messages.

 To greatly reduce message size and potentially avoid issues with message